A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

 OB associations typically dissolve after a few tens of Myrs \citep{Ambartsumian1949}, and recent investigations with \textit{Gaia}-based memberships have revealed significant expansion signatures within them \citep[e.g.,][]{Cantat2019,Quintana,Grobschedl2025}.
 Conversely, \citet{WardKruijssen2018} did not detect any expansion in their 18 studied OB associations, whereas \citet{MelnikDambis2020} only succeeded to do so in 6 out of 28.
 In both cases, however, their analysis relied upon historical (pre-\textit{Gaia}) censuses crossmatched with \textit{Gaia} data, while we identified members directly from \textit{Gaia} data.
 Our new census contains significantly more OB associations than \citet{WardKruijssen2018} and \citet{MelnikDambis2020}, and therefore represents an opportunity for a more statistically-significant analysis of expansion signatures in these groups.

-Here we apply a linear fit between the Galactic coordinates of the OB association members and their proper motions in Galactic coordinates (corrected for the LSR as in Section \ref{clustering}), along each axis, using a weighted least squares linear regression model.
+Here we apply a linear fit between the Galactic coordinates of the OB association members and their proper motions in Galactic coordinates (corrected for the LSR as in Section \ref{clustering}, and also corrected for the projection effects, referred to as "virtual expansion", as detailed in Appendix \ref{correction_virtual}), along each axis, using a weighted least squares linear regression model,.
 In doing so we estimate velocity gradients in the $l$ and $b$ directions, that we convert from units of mas yr$^{-1}$ deg$^{-1}$ to units of km s$^{-1}$ pc$^{-1}$.
 If the OB association exhibits a significant expansion pattern (defined as having a gradient $\kappa >$ 0.01 km s$^{-1}$ pc$^{-1}$), we invert the value to obtain a kinematic age.
 An example of this linear fit is displayed in Fig. \ref{LinearFit_OriOB1b} for Ori OB1b, which exhibits a significant expansion pattern along the Galactic longitude direction.

-We find that 41 out of our 57 OB associations, hence the majority of our catalogue ($\sim$75 \%), exhibit a significant ($>1\sigma$) expansion pattern in at least one direction, including 9 expanding in both directions, to be compared with $\sim$94 \% of the 18 stellar groups in \citet{Wright2024} (that includes star clusters and OB associations) expanding in at least one direction.
-Furthermore, we observe a linear expansion pattern in only one of the OB associations of the Sco-Cen complex, even though it is believed to be expanding (e.g. \citealt{Grobschedl2025}), and attribute this to the low number of members we identified in these associations that prevent us from performing a more accurate fit.
+We find that 38 out of our 56 OB associations, hence the majority of our catalogue ($\sim$68\%), exhibit a significant ($>1\sigma$) expansion pattern in at least one direction, to be compared with $\sim$94 \% of the 18 stellar groups in \citet{Wright2024} (that includes star clusters and OB associations) expanding in at least one direction.

+Only 12 of our OB associations exhibit expansion patterns in both directions (see right panel from Fig. \ref{Comp_Ages}), but kinematic ages are only consistent for Cep OB6 (10.7 $\pm$ 3.3 Myr in $l$ and 17.5 $\pm$ 7.6 Myr in $b$), Cam OB2a (63.9 $\pm$ 27.2 Myr in $l$ and 34.1 $\pm$ 17.3 Myr in $b$), Mon OB5 (37.9 $\pm$ 13.0 Myr in $l$ and 41.8 $\pm$ 17.6 Myr in $b$) and Cep OB2a (22.8 $\pm$ 10.8 Myr in $l$ and 15.5 $\pm$ 3.7 Myr in $b$).
+For other OB associations, they are either inconsistent (e.g. 49.4 $\pm$ 15.0 Myr in $l$ and 13.5 $\pm$ 3.6 Myr for Aur OB1), or not significant enough because of the large error bars in one direction (e.g. 14.6 $\pm$ 1.7 Myr in $l$ and 53.2 $\pm$ 33.1 Myr in $b$ for Ori OB1b and 25.3 $\pm$ 7.4 Myr in $l$ and 46.5 $\pm$ 35.2 Myr in $b$ for Sco OB3).
+Whether these differences can be attributed to large measurement uncertainties or actual asymmetrical expansion patterns warrant a more accurate method relying on 3D kinematics and accounting for the effects of Galactic potential in the association's expansion, as in \citet{QuintanaWright2022}.